November 2021 | Editors Note: I am sad to report that Tickets Restaurant closed earlier in the year. RIP, Tickets!

 Tickets is a Michelin star tapas restaurant in Barcelona’s edgy El Raval barrio.
 It’s run by Albert Adrià and his brother Ferran, the geniuses behind what was once considered the best restaurant on the planet – El Bulli.

-Recently ranked #32 on the 2018 list of top #50 restaurants in the world, a lot has been said about the dining experience at Tickets Barcelona.
+Ranked #20 on the list of The World’s 50 Best Restaurants 2019, a lot has been said about the dining experience at Tickets Barcelona.
 Critics applaud its playful attitude, mastery of molecular gastronomy, and memorable small plates that surprise and delight discerning diners from near and far.

 According to the Tickets BCN website,

 When it comes to tapas, this is the hottest Ticket town.

 But what’s it really like?
-This theatrical tapas bar that presents a new way of looking at life?
+This theatrical tapas bar where you can experience la vida tapa?

 Let me tell you about my experience eating there…

 How to Get a Reservation at Tickets Restaurant

 First things first.
 If you want to experience Tickets for yourself, you need to get a reservation.
 And getting one is no easy task.

 Reservations can only be made via the Tickets Restaurant website.
 The website accepts reservations for all six restaurants offered by Albert and Ferran Adrià, and to be honest, it’s a bit of a nightmare.

 To get started, select your language, then click on the red icon that says Tickets.

 - Tickets restaurant reservations run on a two-month booking window.
 For example, tables for May 18 become available for booking March 18 at midnight local time.
 They usually sell out in under 10 minutes.

 - Not only does it have to be midnight in Barcelona, but it also has to be midnight on your computer.
 Set the time zone on your system clock to CET (Central European Time) before attempting to book your table.

 - Singles cannot reserve a table but they can reserve a seat at the bar counter.
 (From the bar, you can watch up close and personal as talented young chefs wield their blowtorches, smoking guns, and tweezers.)